The Adventures of Pinocchio (1996 film)

-The Adventures of Pinocchio is a 1996 fantasy family film, directed by Steve Barron and based on the original 1883 novel of the same name by Carlo Collodi.
-Barron collaborated with Sherry Mills, Tom Bender and Barry Berman on the screenplay.
-The film was an American, British, French, Czech, and German venture produced by New Line Cinema, The Kushner-Locke Company, Savoy Pictures, Pangaea Holdings and Twin Continental Films.
-The film stars Martin Landau, Jonathan Taylor Thomas, Rob Schneider, Udo Kier, Bebe Neuwirth, David Doyle and Geneviève Bujold.
-The film was both a critical and commercial failure although a direct to video sequel was made.
+The Adventures of Pinocchio is a 1996 fantasy film directed by Steve Barron and based on the original 1883 novel of the same name by Carlo Collodi.
+Barron collaborated with Sherry Mills, Tom Benedek and Barry Berman on the screenplay.
+It was an American, British, French, Czech, and German venture produced by New Line Cinema, The Kushner-Locke Company, Savoy Pictures, Pangaea Holdings and Twin Continental Films.
+It stars Martin Landau and Jonathan Taylor Thomas.
+The film was a critical and commercial failure which led to the sequel, The New Adventures of Pinocchio, being released straight to video.

 Plot

-In a forest, Italian woodcarver Geppetto carves a heart into a pine tree, expressing his secret love for a woman named Leona.
-When he leaves, a bolt of lightning strikes the tree, imbuing the heart with magic.
+In a forest in the late 18th century, Italian woodcarver Geppetto carves a heart into a pine tree, expressing his secret love for a woman named Leona.
 Years later, Geppetto finds the remains of the tree and carves a marionette out of it, naming him Pinocchio.
-Due to the heart's magic, Pinocchio comes to life, referring to Geppetto as his father.
-Pinocchio chases a pigeon outside, meeting Leona, and then a pair of thieves, Volpe and Felinet, who work for Lorenzini, a sinister theater director and puppet master, informing him of Pinocchio's existence and sentience.
-Lorenzini tries to purchase Pinocchio, but Geppetto refuses to sell his son.
-Pinocchio climbs out of a window and wanders into town, joining a group of boys in school.
-He gets into a fight with the rowdy Lampwick, and when he lies about it, his nose grows longer and he is kicked out of the class.
-In sadness, Pinocchio ends up causing damage to a local bakery, and Geppetto is arrested as a result.
+Due to the heart's magic, Pinocchio comes to life, and starts to wander the village.

+Pinocchio soon meets a pair of thieves, Volpe and Felinet, who work for Lorenzini, a sinister theater director and puppet master.
+Lorenzini tries to purchase Pinocchio, but Geppetto refuses to sell him.
+Pinocchio sneaks out the window and follows a group of local boys to the school.

+Once there, Pinocchio gets into a fight with the naughty Lampwick and when he lies about it, his nose grows longer and the teacher kicks him out of the class.
+Next, Pinocchio ends up causing damage to a local bakery, and Geppetto is arrested as a result.
 Pinocchio flees home, meeting a talking cricket, Pepe, who tells Pinocchio to behave and stay out of trouble to become a real boy.
 The next day, Pinocchio and Geppetto are put on trial at court.
-Unless Geppetto pays a fine, he will be imprisoned.
 Lorenzini enters, offering to pay off the debt if Pinocchio is given over to him.
-Geppetto reluctantly agrees after being reminded of his poor state.
+Geppetto reluctantly agrees.